 Pastoral Development & Western U.S. Church Multiplication

-International Church Multiplication Director
+Cross-Cultural Church Multiplication Director

 He’s been in 29 countries and six of the seven continents.
 He speaks three languages.
 He’s flown a plane in remote jungles, rugged mountains, and isolated rain forests.
 And he’s served on staff as a pastor.
 So, we think Hal is uniquely qualified to serve FEC as International Church Multiplication Director.

 Hal graduated with a degree in christian education and a minor in mission from Fort Wayne Bible College.
 He also has a degree in mission aviation technology from Moody Bible Institute.
 Upon graduating from Fort Wayne Bible College, Hal spent several years at Crossview Church in Grabill, IN.
 After his time at Crossview, Hal served in both the Dominican Republic and Costa Rica.
 After completing his degree in mission aviation technology from Moody, Hal served in Indonesia for four years before joining the FEC team in 2002.
 He consistently seeks new cross-cultural opportunities that God may open for FEC, and desires to resource local churches seeking international involvement.

 When asked what one thing he would like to do before he dies, Hal answers that he would love to climb the pyramids in Egypt.
 That sounds like the answer we’d expect from someone passionate about planting churches around the world.
 Plus, it would increase his number of countries visited to 30.

 Administrative Director & Business Director